meganyyu/Prolific/README.md

 - [ ] Gamification
     - [ ] Set up system to update karma for user easily
     - [ ] These engagement factors go through a function to generate your karma:
-        - [ ] submit a snippet: 0.6 x 1 karma
+        - [ ] submit a snippet: 0.6 x user karma
-        - [ ] voting on a snippet: 0.6 x 1 karma
+        - [ ] voting on a snippet: 0.6 x user karma
-        - [ ] winning a round: 2.5 x 1 karma
+        - [ ] winning a round: 2.5 x user karma
-        - [ ] viewing projects: 0.01 x 1 karma (but only up to 100 views)
+        - [ ] viewing projects: 0.01 x user karma (but only up to 100 views)
-        - [ ] compose a starter project: 1.0 x 1 karma
+        - [ ] compose a starter project: 1.0 x user karma
     -  Purpose of karma
         - Votes of users without much karma is worth very little
         - Power of a user's vote is # votes x karma